Lectures on LHC Physics: QCD

-In the MLM scheme we veto events which are simulated the wrong way after the hard matrix element and the parton shower have defined a set of complete events.
+In the MLM scheme we again start by independently simulating $n$-jet events including hard jet radiation as well as the parton shower.
+In this set of complete events we then veto events which are simulated the wrong way.
 This avoids double counting of events which on the one hand are generated with $n$ hard jets from the matrix element and on the other hand appear for example as $(n-1)$ hard jets with an additional jet from the parton shower.

-After applying a jet algorithm (which in the case of ALPGEN is a cone algorithm and in case of MadEvent is a $k_T$ algorithm) we compare the showered event with the un-showered hard event by identifying each reconstructed showered jet with the partons we started from.
+After applying a jet algorithm, which in the case of ALPGEN is a cone algorithm and in case of Madgraph is a $k_T$ algorithm, we compare the showered event with the un-showered hard event by identifying each reconstructed showered jet with the partons we started from.
 If all jet--parton combinations match and there exist no additional resolved jets we know that the showering has not altered the hard structure of the event.
-This corresponds to adding the Sudakov non-splitting probabilities in the CKKW scheme.
 If there is a significant change between the original hard parton event and the showered event this event has to go.
+This choice corresponds to an event weight including the Sudakov non--splitting probabilities in the CKKW scheme.
 The only exception to this rule is the set of events with the highest jet multiplicity for which additional jets can only come from the parton shower.
 After defining the proper exclusive $n$-jet event sets we can again use the parton shower to describe more collinear jet radiation between $t_\text{match}$ and $t_\text{resol}$.

-Unfortunately, the vetoing approach causes a slight problem for the MLM scheme.
-We still need a backwards evolution of a generated event to know the virtuality scales which fix $\alpha_s(Q^2)$.
+After combining the samples we still need a backwards evolution of a generated event to know the virtuality scales which fix $\alpha_s(Q^2)$.
 As a side effect, if we also know the Feynman diagrams describing an event we can check that a certain splitting with its color structure is actually possible.
-For this parton shower simulation we need to know the interval of virtualities over which for example the additional gluon in the previous two-jet example can split.
-The lower end of this interval is universally given by $t_\text{match}$, but the upper end we cannot extract from the event record.
+For the parton shower or splitting simulation we need to know the interval of virtualities over which for example the additional gluon in the previous two-jet example can split.
+The lower end of this interval is universally given by $t_\text{match}$, but the upper end we cannot extract from the record event by event.
 Therefore, to compute the $\alpha_s$ values at each splitting point we start the parton shower at an universal hard scale, chosen as the hard(est) scale of the process.